 The department is housed in the Sally Breidegam Miksiewicz Center for Health Sciences, a 55,000 square foot, technologically advanced facility.
 The building was completed in 2017.

-The Mathematics and Computer Science Department makes its home on the second floor with faculty offices surrounding a students/faculty common area.
+The Mathematics and Computer Science Department makes its home on the second and third floors.
+On the third floor, faculty offices surround a student/faculty common area.
 This common area includes comfortable seating and is utilized for club meetings, social gatherings or students relaxing between classes.
-Connected to the common area is a reading/study room designated for math and computer science students.
+Nearby is a reading/study room designated for math and computer science students.
 Tutors for calculus and statistics are available in the reading room Monday through Thursday evenings.